Incremental Text-to-Speech Synthesis Using Pseudo Lookahead with Large Pretrained Language Model: Experimental evaluations

 \subsection{Subjective evaluations}

-To evaluate the quality of output speech, we conducted a mean opinion score (MOS) evaluation test on naturalness.
-Forty listeners participated in the evaluation through Amazon Mechanical Turk~\cite{mturk}, and each listener evaluated 35~speech samples, where we randomly chose five samples from the output utterances of test data for each method.
+To evaluate the quality of output speech, we conducted a mean opinion score (MOS) evaluation test~\cite{steijl16mos} on naturalness.
+Forty listeners recruited through Amazon Mechanical Turk~\cite{mturk} participated in the evaluation, and each listener evaluated 35~speech samples, where we randomly chose five samples from the output utterances of the test data for each method.
 Table~\ref{tab:result} shows the average MOS scores with 95~\% confidence intervals.

 First, our proposed methods scored significantly higher than \textit{Independent}, which is based on the prior work~\cite{Yanagita19itts}.
-Furthermore, the proposed methods outperformed \textit{Unicontext}, which considered only the past observed context, demonstrating that the pseudo lookahead with GPT2 significantly improves the naturalness of synthesized speech.
+Furthermore, the proposed methods outperformed \textit{Unicontext}, which considered only the past observed context, thus demonstrating that the pseudo lookahead with GPT2 significantly improves the naturalness of synthesized speech.
 When we compare the proposed methods, \textit{Bicontext} and \textit{Bicontext (fine-tuned)}, the average score of \textit{Bicontext (fine-tuned)} was higher, suggesting that language model-guided fine-tuning leads to more effective pseudo lookahead generation.
-Finally, our proposed methods achieved naturalness comparable to \textit{Bicontext (truth)}, which uses the lookahead information like the method of Ma et al.~\cite{Ma20prefix}.
+Finally, our proposed methods achieved naturalness comparable to \textit{Bicontext (truth)}, which uses the lookahead information (like the method of Ma et al.~\cite{Ma20prefix}).
 This result indicates that the pseudo-lookahead conditioning with a language model-guided fine-tuning improves the quality equivalently to waiting for the actual lookahead observations without increasing the latency.
 Note that we also conducted AB tests for \textit{Bicontext}, \textit{Bicontext (fine-tuned)}, and \textit{Bicontext (truth)}, but we did not find any significant differences between them as in the MOS evaluation test.